 For example, you could use the Flow API to integrate Flow with a legacy in-house system, or mark tasks as complete from external triggers like Github or other tools your team uses.

 If you’re still not sure what plan would be best, that’s okay too.
-Your 30 day trial includes access to the Pro plan, so you’ll have sometime to test it out before making a purchase.
-If you’re still not sure, start with the Pro plan for a month or two to give all the features a try.
-If you find you aren’t using them, you can downgrade your plan to our Starter plan whenever you want.
+Your 30 day trial includes access to the Plus plan, so you’ll have sometime to test it out before making a purchase.
+If you’re still not sure, start with the Plus plan for a month or two to give these features a try.
+If you find you aren’t using them, you can downgrade to the basic plan whenever you want.

 After you’ve decided which plan you want, and how many people you’ll be working with, you’ll need to decide how often you want to be billed: monthly or annually.